 Access to Higher Education courses are designed for students aged 19 or over.
 If you are aged 18 or under, this course may not be suitable for you.
 Please contact us on email@example.com or 01752 305300 if you would like any help discussing alternative options.

 Do you want to retrain as a teacher?
 Are you looking at various teacher training options?
 This CAVA Access to HE programme at City College Plymouth offers fantastic opportunities to retrain for a rewarding job as a primary school teacher, secondary school teacher or other career in education and childhood studies.
 This one year, full-time course will enable you to progress to university in your chosen subjects, depending on your aspirations and the combination of modules you choose.
 If you previously went straight into a job after leaving school, or you have taken stock and want a new career direction, this course offers the chance to study alongside other mature students, tutored by experienced, motivational and supportive lecturers.
 You may be required to study GCSEs in English, maths or science depending on your career and university aspirations.
-Our experienced careers advisors can help you choose the right combination.
 Please note the College course title is a suggested progression route, you must check with your preferred higher education institution to ensure that this course meets their entry requirements.

 Academic subjects may include: